UTSASRG/Scaler/docs/ReadMe.md

   **Different thread may have different contributions.** We may see that the first thread may not have very little impact on the overall execution, but if we do not count for relevance, in our final results we may falsely report that there is load imbalance because of how much execution the second thread takes up (since matrix multiplication is most likely more resource intensive than thread creation) where in reality, the "loads" of either thread have little relation to one another and thus changing the load of one thread does not directly affect the other.
 This is where relevance is important, by knowing how relevant a thread is to another, we may more accurately understand how the changing of loads will affect the performance of the relevant threads.

   **How do we measure relevance?** We may do this by grouping threads by their function (perhaps the best way) as described by my example in A1, thought 2 of the data aggregation section above.
 If we can retrieve function parameters, we may compare inputs (This is most likely the worst method as it would be probably is not scalable when considering massive inputs) and grouping threads by similar inputs.

-  - Comment 1

-    **Thought2 has been moved to  section B, since they are relevant.**

 - :x: Thought 3